9 Hidden Gems You Mustn't Miss around Loch Ness

 Combine great walks with amazing waterfalls around the loch.

-• The Falls of Foyers– on the south side of Loch Ness, these are one of the most spectacular waterfalls in the Highlands, and a visitor attraction since Victorian times.
-They even inspired a Robert Burns poem.
+• The Falls of Foyers – on the south side of Loch Ness, these are one of the most spectacular waterfalls in the Highlands, and a visitor attraction since Victorian times.

 6. Escape from it all in Glen Strathfarrar Glen Strathfarrar